Old School in the Best of Ways

 - The wines mostly age in vintage concrete tanks (some as old as the 1970s) that Vanni appreciates for the neutrality, temperature stability, and freshness they bring to the wine

-- A tremendous amount of handwork is involved: every bottle of the roughly 10,000 produced is filled, riddled, then disgorged by hand
+- A tremendous amount of handwork is involved: every bottle is filled, riddled, and then disgorged by hand

 Arriving at Cinque Campi’s estate near the city of Reggio Emilia on a sunny morning in late October feels like receiving an almost lethal dose of pastoral idyll: a white horse calmly grazes on the grass, fenced out of the household veggie patch, where the late-season salads and cavolo nero cabbages look so delicious it’s probably only for the best that we’re separated from them by a fence too.
 A beautiful (and shockingly clean) vintage Fendt tractor is parked right next to the mailbox-shaped outdoor concrete fermentation tanks, all cute and shiny in their dark red and minty green paint.
 Right behind the understated winery building, the estate’s first rows of vines and their leaves turning from green to the autumnal shades of yellow and orange are so bright they almost make you reach for your sunglasses.